dbcls/sparql-proxy/README.md

 ### `DURATION_TO_KEEP_OLD_JOBS`

-(default: `60000`)
+(default: `300000`)

-Duration to keep old jobs in the administrator dashboard.
+Duration in millisecond to keep old jobs in the administrator dashboard.

 ### `MAX_CONCURRENCY`